chilicoffee/macos-automation/README.md

 Simple workflow that takes selected text as input, then encodes it and opens custom google translate url in website pop-up (Safari).

 ![image](/screenshots/translate.png?raw=true "Screenshot of Translate selected text (English -> Norwegian).workflow")

 ### Dependencies
 None

+Get POSIX path
+---

+Dead simple.
+- Select file or folder in MacOS Finder
+- Right click and choose Get POSIX path
+- Paste it wherever you want it

+P.S.
+Spaces are escaped as per POSIX best practices.

+### Dependencies
+None